 American Airlines charges 25K one-way for 2-cabin first class, or 32.5K one-way business class.
 Here are the best alternatives:

-- Cathay Pacific Asia Miles: 30K to 50K round-trip depending upon the length of the flight (use this online calculator to find the price).
+- Cathay Pacific Asia Miles: 20K to 30K one-way depending upon the length of the flight (use this online calculator to find the price).

 - Etihad Guest: 25K one-way for business / first class.
 32.5K one-way for “Premium” (note: I’m not sure if premium in this case means transcon business class or 3 cabin first class.
 My guess is the latter).
 Etihad’s award chart for flying AA can be found here.

-My take: For round trip travel, JAL and Cathay Pacific offer great award prices.
-JAL allows booking AA awards directly online.
+My take: For round trip travel, JAL and Iberia offer great award prices, especially for trips totaling under 4,000 miles.
+Both allow booking AA awards directly online.
 Cathay allows making an award request online, but the award is confirmed offline.
-Overall, Cathay may be the best choice despite the more cumbersome award booking procedure because their miles are easy to get.

 How to get the miles:

-- AA: Sign up for Citi AA cards or Barclaycard AA cards; or transfer from SPG/Marriott.
+- AA: Sign up for Citi AA cards or Barclaycard AA cards; or transfer from Marriott.

-- Cathay Pacific: Sign up for Cathay credit card; or transfer from Citi ThankYou Rewards, Amex Membership Rewards, or SPG.
+- Cathay Pacific: Sign up for Cathay credit card; or transfer from Citi ThankYou Rewards, Amex Membership Rewards, Capital One, or Marriott.

-- Etihad Guest: Transfer from Citi ThankYou Rewards, Amex Membership Rewards, or SPG.
+- Etihad Guest: Transfer from Citi ThankYou Rewards, Amex Membership Rewards, Capital One, or Marriott.

-- British Airways: Sign up for the Chase British Airways credit card; or transfer from Amex Membership Rewards, Chase Ultimate Rewards, or SPG/Marriott.
+- British Airways: Sign up for the Chase British Airways credit card; or transfer from Amex Membership Rewards, Chase Ultimate Rewards, or Marriott.
+You can also move Avios from Iberia or Aer Lingus to Iberia.
+See this post for details: Complete guide to Avios: British Airways, Iberia, and Aer Lingus.

 Booking Tip for booking AA with JAL miles: